 - Release the spider outdoors – a fair distance from your windows and doors

 Some South African spiders that are not as dangerous as they appear

 Even though we have over 2,200 known spider species, very few of them have any medical significance.
-Even those species that are known to bite at all rarely do bite humans.
+Even those species that are known to bite rarely bite humans.
 In fact, most “spider bites” are not spider bites at all, but rather small wounds caused by other insect bites or infections.
 To date, there has never been a fatal spider bite in our country.
-The following spiders may look big and scary, but the next time you notice them you will know they are harmless (to us humans of course):
+The following spiders may look big and scary, but the next time you see them you will know they are harmless (to us humans of course):

 Hairy field spider

 There are 16 species of the hairy field spider in South Africa.
 They are easily recognisable by their pale and hairy bodies and abdomens that appear to be flattened.
 The abdomens are decorated with brown and pink markings with large spots.
 Interestingly, this spider demolishes its own web each morning before dawn and soon after begins construction again.
 They do not pose any threat to humans.